5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/ACPI_Mapping_USB_Ports/XHUB_Method/README.md

 ### Step 4: Create a Custom SSDT with Alternate Root Hub (`XHUB`/`HUBX`)
 1. **Start a New SSDT in MaciASL**:
    - In MaciASL, click `File > New` to create a new SSDT.
-   - Name it something descriptive, like `SSDT-XUBN.aml`.
+   - Name it something descriptive, like `SSDT-HXUB.aml`.

 2. **Define the Scope and Device**:
    - Set the scope to the USB controller (e.g., `_SB.PCI0.XHC1`).